••home

 The emotional content of this work is conveyed by the oppositions inherent in the materials themselves: some are resonant, unfocused, and dark, while others are dry, defined, and bright.
 Extraverted, athletic ribbons of notes that bounce and soar converse with those whose message is contemplative and dreamlike.

-Bricolage reflects of my lifelong interest in musical surrealism where the musical unconscious asserts itself through improvisation during the compositional process, and disparate (sometimes borrowed) elements are freely transformed and juxtaposed.
+Bricolage reflects my lifelong interest in musical surrealism where the musical unconscious asserts itself through improvisation during the compositional process, and disparate (sometimes borrowed) elements are freely transformed and juxtaposed.
 The visual art of Elle Schuster parallels my own work in these ways, as exemplified in her imaginative collage entitled, Ms. Music.

 notes